Simulation Model Calibration with Dynamic Stratification and Adaptive Sampling

-In traditional calibration of stochastic simulations, the discrepancy between the simulated output and observed output values are computed while the inputs are simulated following an input probability model---a common practice in calibrating epidemiological models~\citep{cheng2023modelling}.
+In traditional calibration of stochastic simulations, the discrepancy between the simulated and observed output values are computed while the inputs are simulated following an input probability model---a common practice in calibrating epidemiological models~\citep{cheng2023modelling}.
 But in many simulation experiments, the output data as well as real (not simulated) input data is used.
-We term these calibration problems \emph{data-driven calibration} given that the input itself is directly queried from the real dataset.
+We term these calibration problems \emph{data-driven calibration} given that the input itself is directly queried from a real dataset of both inputs and outputs of the real-world system.

 For example, in wind power generation models, a simulation model depends on unobservable parameters, such as the \emph{wake} parameter that describes the effect of wind decay in downstream turbines.
 The wake parameter $\theta$ can depend on a wind farm's location and other local characteristics.
-Suppose that $((x_i, y_i): i = 1, 2, \ldots, n)$ is a collection of observed wind characteristic vectors $x_i \in \mathbb{R}^q$ (inputs), and observed wind power $y_i\in \mathbb{R}^p$ (outputs) from a particular wind farm over time, where $p$ is the number of turbines in a wind farm.
-The simulation model that generates the computer-estimated power can be viewed as vector-valued functions $h(\theta,x_i)$ in $\mathbb{R}^p$.
+Suppose that $((x_i, y_i): i = 1, 2, \ldots, n)$ is a collection of observed wind characteristic vectors $x_i \in \mathbb{R}^q$ (inputs), and observed generated wind power $y_i\in \mathbb{R}^p$ (outputs) from a particular wind farm over time, where $p$ is the number of turbines in the wind farm.
+The simulation model generates, as output, the predicted power---a vector-valued function $h(\theta,x_i)$ in $\mathbb{R}^p$.